ND2NZ Format Conversion on AIVs

 Obtaining Profile Data

-Use the msProf tool to obtain the operator simulation pipeline diagram and on-board profiling data, and analyze the MTE2 pipeline.
+Use the msProf tool to obtain the Operator Simulation Pipeline and On-board Profiling data, and focus on analyzing the MTE2 pipeline.

 Analyzing Main Bottlenecks

-- The following figure shows the Cube pipeline before the optimization.
-The data format is converted during the MTE2 data transfer because the ND2NZ instruction is used.
-As a result, the MTE2 accounts for a large proportion of the total time.
+- The following figure shows the Cube pipeline before optimization.
+The data format is converted during the MTE2 data transfer because the real-time ND2NZ instruction is used.
+As a result, the MTE2 accounts for a large proportion.

 Optimization Solution

-For the input matrix in ND format, the associated ND2NZ instruction is no longer used for format conversion.
-Instead, the data format is converted using the capability of the Vector Unit.
-First, the DataCopyPad API is used to move the unaligned matrix data to the Unified Buffer.
-The Duplicate API is used to fill the data that needs to be aligned.
-Then, the Copy API is called row by row to rearrange the data from the ND format to the NZ format, and the rearranged NZ data is written to the workspace memory.
-Finally, the NZ data in the workspace is directly read for Matmul computation.
+For the input matrix in ND format, the real-time ND2NZ instruction is no longer used for format conversion.
+Instead, the Vector unit is used to convert the data format.
+First, use the DataCopyPad API to transfer the non-aligned matrix data to the Unified Buffer.
+Then, use the Duplicate API to fill in the data that needs to be aligned.
+Next, call the Copy API row by row to rearrange the data from ND to NZ format.
+Write the rearranged NZ data to the workspace memory.
+Finally, directly read the NZ data from the workspace and perform Matmul computation.

-For details about the complete example of ND2NZ format conversion on the AIV core, see Matmul operator sample for converting the ND format of the input matrix to the NZ format.
-The main steps to implement ND2NZ format conversion on the AIV core are as follows:
+For details about the sample of ND2NZ format conversion on the AIV, see Matmul operator sample for converting the ND format of the input matrix to the NZ format.
+The main steps for implementing ND2NZ format conversion on the AIV are as follows:

 - When creating a Matmul object, define the format of matrix B whose inner axis is not 256-byte aligned as NZ.